taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop/typescript/README.md

 ### `humanloop.experiments.sample`<a id="humanloopexperimentssample"></a>

-Samples a model config from the experiment\'s active model configs.
+Samples a model config from the experiment's active model configs.

 #### 🛠️ Usage<a id="🛠️-usage"></a>